 When you have a realistic picture of your purchasing power, your desired Edmonton community, and your must-have home features, you’re in a better position to take the next step toward home-ownership.

 First, decide whether you’re interested in purchasing an existing home or a new construction home.
-The former will likely require more upkeep and upgrades, while new developments are turn-key and often customized.
+An older home will likely require more upkeep and upgrades, while new developments are turn-key and often customized.
 If you’re buying in Edmonton, you’ll have plenty of options either way.

 Real estate agents know that spring is the time to market their listings, so you’ll have a much larger inventory from which to choose.

-Are You Looking for a Home in Edmonton?
+Why Should I Buy a Home in Edmonton?

-For instance, the average homeowner in Edmonton will spend 28% of their income on their mortgage compared to a homeowner in Vancouver who will spend as much as 88%!
+For instance, the average homeowner in Edmonton will spend 25% of their income on their mortgage compared to a homeowner in Vancouver who will spend as much as 73%!
 The best time to invest in Edmonton property is now!

 If you’re looking for your dream home in Edmonton, contact us today to find out how we can build a love affair that lasts.

-And if you’re not quite sure you’re ready to take the leap, we offer a rent-to-own program to make buying easier!
+And if you’re not quite sure you’re ready to take the leap, we offer a Rent-To-Own Program to make buying easier!